MJDarling-web/IndieProject/plan.md

 - [x] review test sql dump file and update to clear database with each run.
 - [x] update jsp bus costs to reflect accurate bus cost.
 - [ ] clean up TODOs
-- [ ] review use a that one funky table and determine if it's still needed
+- [ ] review use of that one funky table and determine if it's still needed
 - [ ] review and incorporate previous feedbacks and close cases...
 - [ ] change hard-coded consumption of API to be included in calculation